BofA Securities slashes price target on Lloyds Banking Group plc ADR [LYG] – find out why.

 LYG stock trade performance evaluation

-Lloyds Banking Group plc ADR [LYG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by 0.00.
-With this latest performance, LYG shares gained by 9.79% in over the last four-week period, additionally plugging by 21.13% over the last 6 months – not to mention a rise of 9.32% in the past year of trading.
+Lloyds Banking Group plc ADR [LYG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.06.
+With this latest performance, LYG shares gained by 9.76% in over the last four-week period, additionally plugging by 33.00% over the last 6 months – not to mention a rise of 13.92% in the past year of trading.

 Lloyds Banking Group plc ADR [LYG]: An insightful look at the core fundamentals